FAQs

 Most conditions respond best after 6 to 8 weekly sessions.
 As with all medicine, the healthier a person is before illness, usually the faster they heal.

-Many patients continue regular visits throughout the year for change-of-season top ups.
+Many patients continue regular visits throughout the year for change-of-season tune ups.

 Does It Hurt?

-The needles are NOT like than those used in injections or blood tests.
+The needles are NOT like those used in injections or blood tests.
 Small and delicate.

 The sensation felt is often described as either a heavy or dull feeling, or a gentle tingle in the area.